-The center, suitably located at 78 Center Street in Downtown Pittsfield, includes four classrooms featuring interactive white boards, a computer lab and Wi-Fi Access, a student lounge, and a community conference room.
-Air conditioning now available for the Summer.
-For more information, call Phylene Farrell, Director of Off-Campus Sites, at 413-236-5201 or 800-816-1233 (in Mass. only), Ext.
+The center, suitably located at 78 Center Street in downtown Pittsfield, includes four classrooms featuring interactive white boards, a computer lab and Wi-Fi Access, a student lounge, and a community conference room.
+Air conditioning is now available for the Summer.
+For more information, call Julie Hannum, Director of Off-Campus Sites, at 413-236-5201 or 800-816-1233 (in Mass. only), Ext.
 5201.